¨I think it’s part of my personality. I love to travel. I love different cultures and philosophical perspectives on things.¨

 They have a broad and exciting circle of friends and tend to develop deep and long-lasting friendships.

-While sightseers are good at domestic tasks and at fixing things, their easy-going personality can lead to inactivity.
+While sightseers are good at domestic tasks and fixing things, their easy-going personality can lead to inactivity.

 Sightseers prefer watching TV to reading newspapers and magazines and are often avid sports fans.